Grow For Cut

 2 W-W

 All white La Delicatesse is a well-named large cup.
 Refined and elegant the frilled trumpet makes you look twice, and then again.
 A balance of detail and form, a superior cultivar all around.
-La Délicatesse is a proven winner on the show bench.
+La DÈ licatesse is a proven winner on the show bench.
 Four inch flowers bloom above the foliage. the leaves.

 2 W-Y

-I am very enamored with Little Spring King, he is one of Carlo's smaller sized seedlings.
+We are very enamored with Little Spring King, he is one of Carlo's smaller-sized seedlings.Consistently cute as Prince Harry : royal good posture, radiates confidence and blooms well out of the leaves.
 A triple threat : good for pot culture, good for the rockery, good for exhibition.
-Royal good posture, looks confident and blooms well out of the leaves.

 8 W-W